Alternatives to Surgery for Ligament Injuries in Dogs

 In the tibial compression test, which is another way to check for ligament damage, the femur is held steady with one hand while the other flexes the dog’s ankle.
 A ruptured ligament allows the tibia to move abnormally forward.

-“A complete cranial cruciate ligament tear is always a surgical case,” says Stacey Hershman, DVM, of Hastings-on-Hudson, New York, “since otherwise the knee cannot function as a hinge joint.”
+“A completely torn CCL in dogs is always a surgical case,” says Stacey Hershman, DVM, of Hastings-on-Hudson, New York, “since otherwise the knee cannot function as a hinge joint.”
 Advocates of conservative management recommend that whenever the tear is partial, nonsurgical techniques be given an eight-week try.
-If symptoms improve during that time, they say, the odds favor nonsurgical recovery.
+If symptoms improve during that time, they say, the odds favor ACL recovery without surgery.
 If symptoms don’t improve, conservative management techniques can be used as pre- and post-operative conditioning and therapy.

 Canine health and nutrition researcher Mary Straus recommends simple first-aid strategies for dogs with knee injuries.
 Straus learned about the benefits of such an approach when her dog, Piglet, had surgery for dysplasia on both elbows before her second birthday, followed by surgery for a ruptured cruciate at age three.
 “First and most importantly,” she says, “exercise must be restricted.
 No running, no jumping (including on and off furniture), and no stairs.
 Walk your dog on-leash when going outside to potty.
 The dog doesn’t necessarily have to be crated, which can restrict movement so much that it increases stiffness and limits flexibility, but should be confined to a small room or ex-pen, or kept on-leash while with the owner.
 Exercise restriction must be continued for at least six to eight weeks.”